Ezekiel 11:1 Then the Spirit lifted me up and brought me to the gate of the house of the Lord that faces east. (NIV)

 Ezekiel uses or refers to the “Spirit” thirteen times (that I found).
 A major difference in this book is the terms Ezekiel uses for the interactions with the Spirit.
 His “came into” are bôw (#935 Strong’s) and râpal (#5307 Strong’s); both have many uses in Scripture and are used in some important verses: Bôw means to “enter” and râpal is “to fall on.”

 Another interesting thing in Ezekiel is the number of times the Spirit “lifted or raised up” Ezekiel – eight times.
-Some of these are in visions but even some of those you get the feeling that God physical moved him, not just up but to different locations.
+Some of these are in visions but even in some of those you get the feeling that God physically moved him, not just up but to different locations.
 I found it helpful to read the entire reference (several verses before and after) that surrounds these verses: 2:2; 3: 12, 14, 24; 8:3; 11:1, 24(2x); 43:5.

 The other references are 11:5, 36: 27, 37:14, 39:29, and show the working of the Spirit not only in Ezekiel but His future work in the Church.
 Chapter 39 refers to the Spirit being poured out on people and Chapter 37 is the prophecy of the dry bones coming to life.